Webinar

 • Low-Cost, High-Efficiency Data Storage: By implementing cold and hot data management and improving data compression ratios, Lotus effectively reduces data storage costs.
 Simultaneously, the use of a storage-compute separation architecture ensures high-performance data services and immediate accessibility, supporting rapid querying and utilization of full historical data.
 Additionally, Lotus categorizes and labels data and implements desensitization and encrypted storage to meet the stringent requirements of global data compliance regulations.

 • Vehicle-Cloud Simulation Testing Platform: This platform can simulate not only the records and information of real vehicles but also key vehicle-cloud collaborative components such as gateways and domain control center units (DHU) to support vehicle research and testing.
 The simulated vehicles can provide feedback in real environments, supporting the development of new features with 3D visualization technology.
-In the future, Lutus will continue to explore SIL (Software-in-the-Loop) simulation applications based on vehicle-cloud collaboration.
+In the future, Lotus will continue to explore SIL (Software-in-the-Loop) simulation applications based on vehicle-cloud collaboration.

 Conclusion